El amor invencible

-El amor invencible is a Mexican telenovela that premiered on Las Estrellas on 20 February 2023.
+El amor invencible (English: The Invincible Love) is a Mexican telenovela that aired on Las Estrellas from 20 February 2023 to 9 June 2023.
 The series is produced by Juan Osorio.
 It is an adaptation of the Portuguese telenovela Mar Salgado, created by Inês Gomes.
 It stars Angelique Boyer and Danilo Carrera.

 Plot

 After losing all her loved ones fifteen years ago and believing her babies were killed at the hands of the father of her first love, Leona Bravo (Angelique Boyer) embarks on a journey of justice against all those who hurt her.
 In this process, Leona discovers that her children are actually alive and is reunited with an old friend with whom she finds true love.
 As a result, she will be torn between her desire for justice and rebuilding her bond with her two children, as well as regaining her faith in love.